Last revised: May 17, 2022

 Consumer Report Authorization.
 When you attempt to book or list a vehicle, or at any time after where Turo reasonably believes there may be an increased level of risk associated with your Turo Account, you hereby provide Turo with written instructions and authorize Turo, in accordance with the Fair Credit Reporting Act, applicable consumer reporting laws, or any similar laws to obtain your personal and/or business auto insurance score, credit report, and/or conduct a background check, including a criminal background check where permissible under applicable law.

 Turo and its service providers will employ all legal methods available to collect amounts due, including the engagement of collection agencies or legal counsel.
 Turo, or the collection agencies we retain, may also report information about your Turo Account to credit bureaus.
 As a result, late payments, missed payments, or other defaults on your Turo Account may be reflected in your credit report.
 In addition to the amount due, delinquent accounts or chargebacks will be charged with fees and/or charges that are incidental to the collection of delinquent accounts or chargebacks including, but not limited to, collection fees, convenience fees, and/or other third party charges.
-If you wish to dispute the information Turo reported to a credit bureau (i.e., Experian, Equifax, or TransUnion), please contact support.turo.com.
+If you wish to dispute the information Turo reported to a credit bureau (i.e., Experian, Equifax, or TransUnion), please contact help.turo.com.
 If you wish to dispute the information a collection agency reported to a credit bureau regarding your Turo Account, you must contact the collection agency directly.

 In certain jurisdictions, Turo may enable the collection and remittance of certain taxes from or on behalf of guests or hosts, based on existing and future tax regulations, including marketplace facilitator or car sharing regulations.
 The amount of taxes, if any, collected and remitted by Turo will be visible to, and separately stated, to both guests and hosts on their respective trip related documents and invoices.
-Where Turo is facilitating the collection and remittance of taxes, hosts are not permitted to collect the same taxes on the Services in relation their vehicle sharing in that jurisdiction.
+Where Turo is facilitating the collection and remittance of taxes, hosts are not permitted to collect the same taxes on the Services in relation to their vehicle sharing in that jurisdiction.

 You agree that you will always use your Turo Account and the Services in compliance with these Terms, applicable law, and any other policies and standards provided to you by Turo.